 Meanwhile, the slightly higher rate you are going to pay with a no cost mortgage refinance will probably cost you less over five years than you would have paid up front.

 Finding where that break-even point is will be important, the experts tell us.
-For instance, if you have a loan at 6.5% and you think you are going to be in that house for four more years, you could be a great candidate for a no closing cost loan.
+For instance, if you have a loan at 6.5% and you think you are going to be in that house for four more years, you could be a great candidate for a no closing cost refinance.

 Also, if you want to make renovations on your home, you may want to save the money in your savings account instead of paying closing costs.